thecodingpapa/batch-downloader/README.md

 If you need to upgrade, see the [Troubleshooting Guide](TROUBLESHOOTING.md#issue-nodejs-version-too-old).

+> **Tip:** After upgrading Node.js, you can run `./check-node-version.sh` to verify the new version is active in your terminal.

 ## Quick Start (No Prerequisites Required!)

 The installation script will automatically install Node.js and all dependencies if they're not already on your system.